 The events collected by New Relic will have the exact same attributes as given by Kubernetes.
 For a reference of these attributes, see the Kubernetes event v1 core documentation.

-- Navigate to the Infrastructure event page: Go to one.newrelic.com > Infrastructure > Events.
+- Navigate to the events page: Go to one.newrelic.com > All capabilities > Infrastructure > Events.

 - In Category, select kubernetes.